avishek-sen-gupta/cobol-rekt/README.md

 Proper SCC's are a necessary condition for a reducible flowgraph, but not a sufficient condition.
 The sufficient condition is that no **strongly connected subgraph** be improper.
 SCC's are **maximal strongly connected subgraphs**.

 This is, however, a good test which can surface loop-specific reducibility problems.

-This test is done using the ```IrreducibleStronglyConnectedComponentsTask``` task.
+The test is done using the ```IrreducibleStronglyConnectedComponentsTask``` task.

+#### Improper Loop Body Detection

+[TODO]

 ### Dominator Analysis

-Three tasks are required to be run to do dominator analysis.
+Several tasks are required to be run to do dominator analysis.

-- ```BuildTranspilerFlowgraphTask```: This creates the intermediate AST, instructions, and the basic block tree.
 - ```DepthFirstTraversalLabelTask```: This creates the actual depth-first post order labelling that will be used to build dominator lists.
 Note that task can be applied either to the raw ```TranspilerInstruction``` flowgraph, or the ```BasicBlock``` one, depending upon your preference.
+See [Reusable Algorithms](#catalogue-of-reusable-algorithms) for more details.
 - ```BuildDominatorsTask```: This creates the actual dominator lists.
 Immediate dominators can be accessed using the ```immediateDominators()``` method.
 All possible dominators for all the nodes in the flowgraph can be accessed using the ```allDominators()``` method.
 - ```BuildDominatorTreeTask```: This creates the dominator tree which is used to detect irreducible loops using the algorithm as outlined in [[Sreedhar-Gao-Lee, 1996]](https://dl.acm.org/doi/pdf/10.1145/236114.236115).
 It uses the output of the ```BuildDominatorsTask``` as its input.
-- ```BuildDJTreeTask```: This creates the DJ tree using the dominator tree using the algorithm in [[Sreedhar-Gao-Lee, 1996]](https://dl.acm.org/doi/pdf/10.1145/236114.236115).
-It uses the output of the ```BuildDominatorTreeTask``` as its input.

 See [DominatorAnalysisMain.java](smojol-toolkit/src/main/java/org/smojol/toolkit/examples/DominatorAnalysisMain.java) for an example.